ClassiCube/MCGalaxy-API-Documentation/Player/Player.md

 ####`string DefaultBrushArgs`

-The default arguments passed to the [Brush] when the player does not provide explicit arguments to a drawing command
+The default arguments passed to the [Brush](/Drawing/Brush.md) when the player does not provide explicit arguments to a drawing command

 Remarks
 - Cannot be null, defaults to `""`

-#### Tansform

-`Transform Transform`
+#### `Transform Transform`

-The [Transform] instance this player is currently using
+The [Transform](/Drawing/Transform.md) instance this player is currently using

 Remarks
 - Cannot be null, defaults to `NoTransform.Instance`